jcampero/Getting-Cleaning-Data---CourseProject/README.md

 Smartphones Project and how the input data was generated, refer to the following link:
     http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The main prourpose of the script is to extract **only the mean and standard deviation measures** from the original data and calculate the average of those measures grouped by subject and activity.
+The main prourpose of the script is to **extract only the mean and standard deviation measures** from the original data and calculate the average of those measures grouped by subject and activity.

+Detailed information about the results produced by this script can be consulted in the CodeBook.md file within this directory.

-This script performs the following 5 main steps:
+The script performs the extraction, calculation and production of results in 5 main
+steps:

 Step 1
 ======